koajs/session/Readme.md

 - `session:invalid`: session value is invalid.
 - `session:expired`: session value is expired.

+### Custom External Key

+External key is used the cookie by default, but you can use `options.externalKey` to customize your own external key methods. `options.externalKey` with two methods:

+- `get(ctx)`: get the external key
+- `set(ctx, value)`: set the external key

 ### Session#isNew

   Returns __true__ if the session is new.